ai-practitioners/time-series-forecasting/docs/sql_query.md

 </div>

 Not all cities and states have holidays.
 As analyzed in the previous sub-section, there are 16 states and 22 cities.
 But now, we see that only 4 states and 19 cities have holidays.

+# First merge for the final query

+In this section, we explored the merging of columns between `train` and `holidays_events` tables.
+We want to have information of all holidays because these information may be related to the sales of products in `train`.
+Before we can do the first merge, we need a common identifying column because both `train` and `holidays_events` table do not have a common column.
+Hence, we use the `stores` table.